OIST-EQuIP/NI6212_interface/README.md

 ![image](https://github.com/OIST-EQuIP/NI6212_interface/blob/main/img/DO.PNG)

-Under "Digital Output," the voltage flows to the channel selected in the drop-down list.
+In "Digital Output", voltage flows to the channel selected by the check box.
 Press the "START" button to start measurement, and press the "ON" button to output the signal.
-Press the "OFF" button to stop outputting the signal.
+Pressing the "OFF" button stops signal output.

 The device name can be edited by pressing the "Edit" button.
 If the device name is different from the default value, please change it here.